LinearControlSystems/.github/profile/README.md

 * Seyede Setare Khosravi | TA:&emsp;&emsp;&emsp;&emsp;strhkhosravi@gmail.com

 ## License
 The materials in this organization are typically released under the MIT License.
-However, individual repositories may use different licenses, so please check the specific repository for details.

 </div>